WOLFESTONE SUBCONTRACTORS GENERAL TERMS & CONDITIONS

 10. Professional indemnity insurance: Subcontractors undertaking work for Wolfestone will be covered by the company professional indemnity insurance cover.

 11. Invoicing and payment: A statement will be generated by our system and sent to all suppliers within the first week of the month detailing the amount owed for the previous month.
-This amount will be paid by the 14th of the month the statement was generated.
+For suppliers owed £750 (or equivalent value) or over, this amount will be paid by the 14th of the month the statement was generated.
+For suppliers owed £749.99 or under, this amount will be paid by the 25th of the month the statement was generated.
 This method will ensure timely payment.
 For projects completed at the end of the month this will also mean earlier payment than the standard 30 days.
-For example, projects that are carried out in April, the statement is generated within the first week of May, payment made by 14th May.
+For example, projects that are carried out in April, the statement is generated within the first week of May, payment made by 14th May or 25th May depending on payment value.
 It is the subcontractor’s responsibility to ensure that their payment details are up to date and entered correctly within their profile on our system.
 Please note that all transfer costs will be covered by the subcontractor.
 In the case of disputes, part-payment will, where possible, be made in line with normal payment terms, subject to the nature and extent of the dispute.
 Wolfestone reserves the right to withhold all or part of the subcontractor’s payment, if Wolfestone’s client disputes the work quality, until such dispute has been resolved.

 12. If a subcontractor is commissioned for an assignment and there is no time to enter into a written agreement, the assignment shall be entered into on the basis of an oral contract and these Terms and Conditions (as published online on the website of Wolfestone – www.wolfestone.co.uk) shall be deemed to apply.